Category Archives: Former Monarchies

 Princess Alicia of Bourbon-Parma was the second wife of Ferdinando IV, the last Grand Duke of Tuscany.
 At the time of their marriage in 1868, Ferdinando was no longer the reigning Grand Duke of Tuscany because of the unification of the former Italian monarchies into the Kingdom of Italy.
 However, Franz Joseph I, Emperor of Austria and Head of the House of Habsburg-Lorriane, of which Ferdinando was a member, allowed Ferdinando to keep the grand ducal title as a courtesy.
 Ferdinando’s descendants could only use the title of Archduke or Archduchess of Austria.

 Alicia Maria Carolina Ferdinanda Rachael Giovanna Filomena was born in Parma, Duchy of Parma, now in Italy, on December 27, 1849.
-She was the third of the four children and the second of the two daughters of Carlo III, Duke of Parma and Princess Louise Marie Thérèse of France, who was a granddaughter of King Charles X of France.
+She was the third of the four children and the second of the two daughters of Carlo III, Duke of Parma and Princess Louise Marie Thérèse of France, a granddaughter of King Charles X of France.
 Alicia’s paternal grandparents were Carlo II, Duke of Parma and Princess Maria Teresa of Savoy.
 Her maternal grandparents were Prince Charles Ferdinand of France, Duke of Berry and Princess Carolina of Naples and Sicily.

 Alicia had three siblings: